Zonotopal algebra and forward exchange matroids

 is an isomorphism. \end{Proposition} The preceding proposition implies that the Hilbert series of $\Pcal(X)$ and $\Dcal(X)$ are equal.
 By Proposition~\ref{Proposition:Pbasis}, this Hilbert series is a matroid invariant and a specialisation of the Tutte polynomial.
 These facts are summarised in the following proposition. \begin{Proposition} Let $X\subseteq U\cong \R^r$ be a list of vectors $N$ vectors that spans $U$.
 Then

 \end{Proposition}

 \begin{Remark} Most of the results mentioned above also hold over other fields of characteristic zero or even over arbitrary fields.
-In this paper we work over the reals, because the construction in Section~\ref{Section:BasisElementsConstruction} uses distributions.
-Nevertheless, we believe that some of our results also hold over other fields. \end{Remark}
+However, in this paper we work over the reals, because the construction in Section~\ref{Section:BasisElementsConstruction} uses distributions. \end{Remark}